eternal-flame-AD/yumechi.jp/content/en/blog/ubo-first-party-ruleset.md

   This is why success stories of "implicit data" are all from large scale companies with the in house expertise and sheer data volume to compensate for these, they want SMBs and individual site owners to be hyped up with all the "implicit data" gold-rush but the only businesses that can realistically profit from it is, the large companies with, by definition, third-party, data analysts.
 - It's the user's wallet, so the public will eventually catch up to what is happening (first party tracking -> CDP aggregation and stitching -> behavioral data -> more persuasiveness -> more purchases).
 Even if not everyone have the time and resources to do this, they will still "smell" the difference of heavily "optimized" content and eventually be much more skeptical of the content they are consuming and their true intent.

+## The "browser can run scripts and make API requests" argument

+Just like any other computer program, having the technical permission at runtime to access a resource on a standardized browser (like installing mutation observers, get the GPU vendor, the user's IP address, etc.), does NOT constitute a legal permission of behavioral or identifying data points to be extracted from such environment and transmitted.

+Some vendors argue "no harm done".
+I think this is a very weak argument.
+If I accurately pointed out the battery percentage, operating system, language settings, GPU and OS vendor of a stranger's computer, and then started pitching a product to them (let's say a hairbrush, arguably nothing to do with computers at all), what would they think?
+Would they be more likely or less likely to purchase the product, or just run for their life?

+Additionally trying to detect or circumvent the presence of mitigations (like tracker blockers, or `/proc/self/attr/current` on Linux LSM, or listing the process tree in Windows) without a valid reason is usually enough to be considered malware.

+Therefore, I am calling this for what it is from a technical standpoint, a data exfiltration-no euphemisms.
+It is an **unauthorized data transfer** about the user's computing environment and/or behavior from the user's computer to the vendor's computer, increasingly employing common evasion tools such as CDN cloaking and **encryption/obfuscation** to confuse the custodian of such data (the visitor) of the intent of the transfer.

 ## My stance on this